 A teacher breaks it up and starts walking Doug and Tom toward the school building.
 Doug protests that the lettermen started the fight.
 The girl in '50s clothes (Diane) eyes up Tom and says, "No one thought you were gonna show."
 Tom says they had to because they're the McQuaid brothers.

 Tom and Doug shout "HELLO!" as they barge into the boys' bathroom.
 Doug starts shooing everyone out.
 Two boys stay behind: a ginger and one with black hair tied back in a ponytail.
 Tom tosses a wad of cash to the ginger; Ponytail tosses Doug a plastic baggie of drugs.
 Doug wants to buy half a key next.
 Tom thinks they might as well go for a whole key.
-The kids will get a 10% finder's fee if they
+The kids will get a 10% finder's fee if they can arrange a joint meeting with their supplier.

 At the Chapel, Doug asks Tom why he increased the amount so drastically.
 Tom explains that they wouldn't be able to get up the ladder if they'd stuck with half a key; Ginger and Ponytail could probably get that on their own.